ocsi0520/sentivisor-frontend/docs/content-unit.md

 ##### Making it open-source

 A strange point, but in case we make it open-source, we can involve the community to help us with the security concerns.
-Moreover the user (in case he/she is a technical person) can check the code and see whether it is safe to use or not.
+Moreover the user (in case one is a technical person) can check the code and see whether it is safe to use or not.

 ## Action based on the evaluation